Helping your 3rd-5th grader with homeschool writing

 For children in grades 3-5, the focus remains on improving sentence structure and writing a solid paragraph.

-- On average, they should spend about 30-40 minutes per day on writing, depending on both age and attention span.
+- Consider doing formal writing 3 days a week.
+Children can devote their writing efforts to brainstorming, writing, or self-editing.
+On average, they should spend about 30-40 minutes per day on these assignments, depending on both age and attention span.

 - In my experience, 8-10 quality writing projects per year is plenty of writing (meaning the piece will be taken through each step of the writing process).
 That’s roughly one complete writing project a month.
 Meanwhile, lesser assignments such as book narrations, journaling, and so forth can fill in gaps.